Trillium undulatum: Description

 Trillium undulatum is a perennial herbaceous plant that spreads by means of an underground rhizome.
 It has three large leaf-like bracts arranged in a whorl about a scape (stem) that rises directly from the rhizome.
 The bracts (leaves) are ovate, each with a definite petiole (leaf stalk).

 Flowering occurs from late April to the end of June.
 The single, terminal flower is pedicellate (on a stalk) with three sepals and three petals.
-The white petals have wavy edges and a central red to reddish purple splotch at the base of the flower.
+The white petals have wavy edges with a red to reddish purple splotch at the base of each petal.
+The white ovary usually has a pink tip with no sharp edges.

 If the flower is successfully pollinated, a single fruit develops.
 Initially the fruit is green, ripening to a bright red by mid to late summer.
 The fruit is a berry-like capsule, 1 to 2 cm long, with no ridges.
 No other North American Trillium species has a fruit of this size, color, and shape.

 Trillium undulatum is one of a dozen pedicellate-flowered Trillium species known to occur throughout its range, yet it is one of the easiest trilliums to identify.
 First check the leaves, each of which has a distinct petiole at least 4 mm in length.
 Other Trillium species occasionally have leaves with petioles, so check the pedicel (flower stalk) to confirm.
-The pedicel of T. undulatum is short and erect.
-If the pedicel is greater than 5 cm in length, or it is not erect, then it is not T. undulatum.
+The pedicel of Trillium undulatum is short and erect.
+If the leaves have no petioles, or the pedicel is greater than 5 cm in length, or the pedicel is not erect, then it is not Trillium undulatum.